-Propagation delay control is a major feature of the HIP4080A.
-Two identical sub-circuits within the IC delay the commutation of the power MOSFET gate turn-on signals for both A and B sides of the H-bridge.
+Propagation delay control is a major feature of the HIP4081A.
+Two identical sub-circuits within the IC delay the commutation of the power MOSFET gate turn-on signals for both A and B sides of the H-Bridge.
 The gate turn-off signals are not delayed.
-Propagation delays related to the level-translation function (see section on "Level-Translation" on page 4) cause both upper on/off propagation delays to be longer than the lower on/off propagation delays.
-Four delay sub-circuits are needed to fully balance the H-bridge delays, two for upper delay control and two for lower gate control.
+Propagation delays related to the level-translation function (see section on Level-Translation) cause both upper on/off propagation delays to naturally be longer than the lower on/off propagation delays.
+Four delay trim sub-circuits are incorporated to better match the H-bridge delays, two for upper delay control and two for lower gate control.

-Users can tailor the low side to high side commutation delay times by placing a resistor from the HDEL pin to the V{SS} pin.
-Similarly, a resistor connected from LDEL to V{SS} controls the high side to low side commutation delay times of the lower power switches.
+Users can tailor the low-side to high-side commutation delay times by placing a resistor from the HDEL pin to the V{SS} pin.
+Similarly, a resistor connected from LDEL to V{SS} controls the high-side to low-side commutation delay times of the lower power switches.
 The HDEL resistor controls both upper commutation delays and the LDEL resistor controls the lower commutation delays.
 Each of the resistors sets a current which is inversely proportional to the created delay.
-The delay is added to the falling edge of the "off" pulse associated with the MOSFET which is being commutated off.
+The delay is added to the falling edge of the "off" pulse associated with the MOSFET, which is being commutated off.
 When the delay is complete, the "on" pulse is initiated.
 This has the effect of "delaying" the commanded on pulse by the amount set by the delay, thereby creating dead-time.

-Proper choice of resistor values connected from HDEL and LDEL to V{SS} provides a means for matching the commutation dead times whether commutating high to low or low to high.
-Values for the resistors ranging from $10k\Omega$ to $200k\Omega$ are recommended.
-Figure 5 shows the delays obtainable as a function of the resistor values used.
+Proper choice of resistor values connected from HDEL and LDEL to V{SS} provides a means for matching the commutation dead times whether commutating high-to-low or low-to-high.
+Values for the resistors ranging from 10k Ω to 200k Ω are recommended.
+Figure 3 shows the dead-time delays obtainable as a function of the resistor values used.

-FIGURE 5.
+FIGURE 3.
 MINIMUM DEAD-TIME vs DEL RESISTANCE